FINANCIALS

 OUR HISTORY

 As El Porvenir developed, it grew into an integrated program that included water, sanitation, hygiene and maintenance education, and reforestation.
 When El Porvenir started offering work trips, Nicaragua was recovering from the aftermath of a civil war and didn’t have a tourism industry; it was difficult to find English-speaking guides, public transportation, or hotels outside of Managua.
 For North Americans to travel to Nicaragua and see El Porvenir’s rural development work first-hand, it was necessary for El Porvenir to serve as a tour organizer.
-Work trips bring small groups of North Americans into rural villages to experience village life and work alongside local families on projects.
+Work trips bring small groups of North Americans into rural areas to experience village life and work alongside local families on projects.

 What was once an organization with one employee, who carried out four projects a year, has become a leading international nonprofit with a mainly Nicaraguan staff partnering with thousands of Nicaraguans annually.